|

 Freezer bag assembly:

-1. put the cooked sausage meatballs and all the other ingredients in a large resealable freezer bag.
+1. Put the cooked sausage meatballs and all the other ingredients in a large resealable freezer bag.

 2. Remove all the excess air you can and seal the bag before freezing.